-- Expand customer base - Expand the range of products and services offered to customers
+- 1 Expand customer base - Expand the range of products and services offered to customers - 3 open a dedicated office/ factory/ workshop

-Expand infrastructure to open a dedicated office/ factory/ workshop What is their plan of action?
+What is their plan of action?
 What is stopping them from achieving their goals?

 All Seekers wish to diversify sales channels, with 73% home based entrepreneurs wanting to open their own office/work space.